-Crohn's disease is a lifelong condition in which parts of the digestive system become inflamed.
+Crohn's disease is a lifelong condition where parts of the digestive system become inflamed.

-It's 1 type of a condition called inflammatory bowel disease (IBD).
+It's one type of a condition called inflammatory bowel disease (IBD).

 Symptoms of Crohn's disease